hereisreza/crypto_analysis/README.md

-"# Crypto Analyse.
+"# Crypto Analysis.
 An educational approach."